DavidOlutmi/OverTheWire-Bandit/README.md

 - strings data.txt | grep "="

 ☁️ Output Explanation:
-The file contained many unreadable lines, the best way was to ignore all other lines and focus on the lines with the "="
+The file contained many unreadable lines; the best way was to ignore all other lines and focus on the lines with the "="

 <br>
 Level 10 → 11